For angels, scouts & seed funds

 Built for investors who want to be early, not analytical.

 You care about asymmetric upside, but you don't want to spend nights digging through raw GitHub activity or another bloated VC database.
-You want the read done for you.
+You want the read done for you — and a clean reason you can repeat to your partners.

 You want a signal worth acting on, explained in plain English, before the deal becomes obvious.